ritzshah/kafka-to-influxdb/README.md

 }
 ```

-You will need to ocnfigure Kafka Consumer and InfluxDB Client.
+You will need to configure Kafka Consumer and InfluxDB Client.